pittcsc/pittcswiki/src/guides/career/product-management.md

 ### Problem Prioritization

 Ideally, this is a pretty straightforward answer once you have a good understanding of the problems to solve.
-This generally can be prioritized by looking at why you're building it.
+When prioritizing, remember to keep in mind the initial reasoning behind building that feature.
 If you're building something to satisfy users, build something that satisfies a more important pain point.
 If you're looking to make money, pick the feature that has a higher chance to increase money made from your product.

 You should have a clear reason for prioritizing work, and if you're feeling unsure in a particular scenario, you have more to learn about your customer, the problem, your competitors, or the business.